loydvalp/PyBer_Analysis/README.md

 ## Challenges Faced

 After inspecting the CSV files, I noticed that the ride_data.csv has 2376 rows and city_data.csv has 121 rows.
 Merged the two data sets into one.
-Both data sets had "City" column in common.
+Both data sets had a "City" column in common.
+As I was finding the key metrics for the data summary.
+The challenge I faced was finding the total drivers.
+I overcame this issue by going back to the city_data_df.
+The issue after both data sets were merged was the driver_count was now based on the rides and city type instead of the city type along.
+I went back to the city_data_df to calculate the sum of the driver by city type.
+See the calculation below.

 ![](analysis/Fig10.PNG)